amintimany/iris/README.md

 ## Further Resources

-Getting along with Iris in Coq:
+Getting along with Iris in Rocq:

 * The coding style is documented in the [style guide](docs/style_guide.md).
 * Iris proof patterns and conventions are documented in the [proof guide](docs/proof_guide.md).
-* Various notions of equality and logical entailment in Iris and their Coq interface are described in the
+* Various notions of equality and logical entailment in Iris and their Rocq interface are described in the
   [equality docs](docs/equalities_and_entailments.md).
 * The Iris tactics are described in the
   [the Iris Proof Mode (IPM) / MoSeL documentation](docs/proof_mode.md) as well as the [HeapLang documentation](docs/heap_lang.md).
-* The generated coqdoc is [available online](https://plv.mpi-sws.org/coqdoc/iris/).
+* The generated rocqdoc is [available online](https://plv.mpi-sws.org/coqdoc/iris/).

 Contacting the developers:

-* Discussion about the Iris Coq development happens in the [Iris Chat](https://iris-project.org/chat.html).
+* Discussion about the Iris Rocq development happens in the [Iris Chat](https://iris-project.org/chat.html).
 This is also the right place to ask questions.
 * If you want to report a bug, please use the